 Because of his experience as in-house counsel, he understands the need for clients to have ready access to quality legal advice on a day-to-day basis.
 He therefore offers clients the option of retaining him for an hourly rate, a project basis, or to easily budget his services under a monthly retainer through the firm’s Innovative Business Law program.

-Todd advises businesses, nonprofits and educational institutions on a spectrum of issues, including employment agreements, executive incentive agreements, employment discrimination law, human resource best practices, contracts, corporate formation, corporate governance, crisis management, and conflict resolution.
+Todd advises businesses, executives, nonprofits and educational institutions on a spectrum of issues, including employment agreements, executive incentive agreements, employment discrimination law, human resource best practices, contracts, corporate formation, corporate governance, crisis management, and conflict resolution.

 As a former general counsel, he often serves an "outside in-house counsel" role, which allows him to tailor unique risk reduction strategies for each client and to consult as an ongoing advisor to the management team.
 His experience as general counsel also enables him to understand a client's challenge in budgeting for legal services.
 He therefore offers clients the flexibility of retaining him at an hourly rate, on a project basis, or under a monthly retainer through the firm’s Innovative Business Law Program.

 Todd authors the firm's To the Point Employment Law Blog and Nonprofit Law Blog.

 Talbott represents individuals and companies with a focus on commercial real estate and business transactions.
 He has experience in the following areas:

 • Entity Formation and Organizational Document preparation and review